rakibsarowar/vue-note/README.md

 <br>

-📌 Example 2: Binding a Computed Property
+📌 Example 2: Binding a Computed Property <br>
 You can also use v-bind with computed properties.
-Here's an example where we bind a computed property called fullName to the value attribute of an <input> element.
+Here's an example where we bind a computed property called fullName to the value attribute of an ``` <input> ``` element.

 ```
 <template>